Clacid, 250 mg/5 ml 49.5 g 1 ml

 Overdose

 Symptoms: Taking a large dose of clarithromycin may cause symptoms of gastrointestinal disorders.
-In one patient with a history of bipolar disorder after taking 8 g of clarithromycin mental changes, paranoid behavior, hypokalemia and hypoxemia have been described.
+In one patient with a history of bipolar disorder, changes in mental status, paranoid behavior, hypokalemia, and hypoxemia were described after taking 8 g of clarithromycin.

-Treatment: in case of overdose the unabsorbed drug should be removed from the gastrointestinal tract and symptomatic therapy should be carried out.
-Hemodialysis and peritoneal dialysis have no significant effect on serum levels of clarithromycin as well as other drugs of macrolide group.
+Treatment: in case of overdose, the unabsorbed drug should be removed from the gastrointestinal tract and symptomatic therapy should be carried out.
+Hemodialysis and peritoneal dialysis do not have a significant effect on the level of clarithromycin in the serum, which is also typical for other macrolide drugs.

 ---|---|